lenswim/lenswim.github.io/_posts/2025-12-01-imac-to-linux.markdown

 ## Why?

 * super slow after 14 years
-* not upgradeable because of limit specs
+* not upgradeable because of limited specs
 * chrome browser not upgradeable because OS was too old
 * I wanted a personal machine to do some programming stuff
     * I was too lazy to set up multiple SSH keys on my work laptop to support 2 github accounts